secourse2016/mynksh/README.md

 <p>You can also login in to our <a href='http://www.mynksh.com'>Website</a> and try it. </p>
 ### How to run the web app:
 1. Clone the repo through `$ git clone https://github.com/secourse2016/mynksh`
-2. Navigate into the directory using `$ mynksh`, Then run `npm install` to get all required packages.
+2. Navigate into the directory using `$ cd mynksh`, Then run `$ npm install` to get all required packages.
 3. Initialize a MongoDB with any desired name
 4. Create a `.env` file having the follwing variables:
   * `JWTSECRET`, the JWT secret key for authentication for the secure APIs, the JWTs can be found in the following directory public>Services so you will need to re-initialize them.